 The Soviet Union

-At the heart of the Berlin Blockade was the Soviet Union, led by General Secretary Joseph Stalin.
-In the aftermath of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-The Soviet Union occupied East Germany, while the other three powers administered West Germany.
+Interestingly, at the center of the Berlin Blockade was the Soviet Union with its General Secretary, Joseph Stalin.
+In the aftermath of World War II, Germany was divided into four zones controlled by the victorious Allied powers: Four countries to be noted are the United States of America, the Soviet Union, United Kingdom and France.
+Meanwhile the Soviet Union was directly controlling East Germany and the other three powers were controlling west Germany.

 The United States